mrft/itr8/README.md

 );

 // So now that we know that we can easily apply any operator to any iterator
-// You just need to be awre of the various ways to create an iterator
+// You just need to be aware of the various ways to create an iterator
 // 1) create an iterator to start from with a utility function const myIterator = () => itr8Range(0, 10_000_000);
 // 2) OR create your own Iterator or AsyncIterator (for example with a generator function)